Engelberg/rolling-stones/README.md

 ## Roadmap

 As far as my own personal needs go, this project is feature complete.
-However, Sat4j has a ton of extra functionality that isn't exposed here, for example, it can solve MAXSAT, Pseudo-Boolean problems, and MUS problems, and there are a bunch of alternative solving altorithms as well as tools that can read formulas out of files in a variety of standardized formats.
+However, Sat4j has a ton of extra functionality that isn't exposed here, for example, it can solve MAXSAT, Pseudo-Boolean problems, and MUS problems, and there are a bunch of alternative solving algorithms as well as tools that can read formulas out of files in a variety of standardized formats.
 I would welcome pull requests that expose more aspects of the underlying solver in a similarly Clojure-friendly way.

 ## License